-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Like his former Arsenal teammate Henry, Patrick Vieira has tried his hand at punditry and coaching since retiring in 2011.

-The Frenchman has managed New York City FC and Nice in recent years.
+The Frenchman has managed New York City FC, Nice and Crystal Palace in recent years.

 Ruud van Nistelrooy